-If you are aged between 16-26, live in the Highlands & Islands, and would like to be considered as a GET IN Youth Promoter in 2017, please click the link below to apply.
-Applications can also be submitted by post.
-Please contact Tamara, the Project Coordinator, for a hard copy of the application form.
+If you are aged between 16-26, live in the Highlands & Islands, and would like to be considered as a GET IN Youth Promoter in 2018, sign up to our mailing list.

 Frequently Asked Questions